world-direct-cms/healthcheck/README.md

 #### Cache System

 **Class**: `CacheProbe`
-**Title**: "Cache System"
+**Title**: Cache System
 **Always Active**: Yes (except in Development context)

 Verifies that all configured caches are writable and functioning correctly.
-This ensures your TYPO3 instance can properly store and retrieve cached data.

 **What it checks:**
 - All configured cache backends